vkitchen/cocomel/README.md

 # Cocomel - A search engine

 This is the search engine which powers [potatocastles.com](http://potatocastles.com).
-If you're looking for the crawler it is here [vkitchen/crawler](https://github.com/vkitchen/crawler)
+If you're looking for the website it is here [vkitchen/potatoes](https://github.com/vkitchen/potatoes) and the crawler it is here [vkitchen/crawler](https://github.com/vkitchen/crawler)

 ## Why another search engine?